Keynote speakers

 25 January 2024 - Deadline oral presentations and posters

-26 February 2024 - Notification about acceptance of abstracts
+26 February 2024 - Deadline for submission of individual abstracts within accepted symposia

 8 March 2024 - End of Early Bird registration